 - Sometimes Work-Related Injuries Are Not Compensable

 While most work-related injuries are compensable, there are some exceptions, such as cases in which a worker intentionally causes his or her injury.
 To be clear, a worker’s own negligence will not prevent that worker from obtaining benefits, however.
+If you’re asking, can I receive Florida workers compensation benefits even if I was partially at fault, the answer is generally yes—fault is not typically a barrier unless the injury was self-inflicted or occurred while violating workplace policies, such as being under the influence.

 - Injury Documentation is Necessary for Every Case